syncfusion-content/angular-docs/angular-2/Rotator/appearance-and-styling.md

 ### Supported Themes

-Rotator control’s style and appearance are controlled based on CSS classes.
+Rotator component’s style and appearance are controlled based on CSS classes.
 In order to apply styles to the Rotator component, you can refer 2 files namely, ej.widgets.core.min.css and ej.theme.min.css.
-When the file ej.widgets.all.min.css is referred, then it is not necessary to include the files ej.widgets.core.min.css and ej.theme.min.css in your project.
+When the file ej.web.all.min.css is referred, then it is not necessary to include the files ej.widgets.core.min.css and ej.theme.min.css in your project.

-By default, there are 16 themes support available for Rotator control as follows,
+By default, there are 16 themes support available for Rotator component as follows,

 •	flat-azure
 •	flat-azure-dark